Search for charged-lepton flavor violation in the production and decay of top quarks using trilepton final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The $\PQb$ tagging efficiencies for \PQb and light jets are measured in $\ttbar$ and $\PZ$+jets events, respectively~\cite{BTV-16-002}.
 The $\PQb$ tagging efficiencies in the simulation are iteratively fit to match the efficiencies in data.
 Multiple sources of systematic uncertainties are considered to account for the contamination of the efficiency measurement as well as statistical fluctuations.
 These uncertainties amount to 1\% or less on the overall prediction.

-Some discrepancy was observed between data and simulation in the diboson VR.
+Some discrepancy was observed between data and simulation in the jet modeling VR.
 This is due to the underestimation of additional jets in simulated $\PW\PZ$ and $\PZ\PZ$ samples, which has been observed in previous analyses~\cite{CMS:2018sgc,CMS:2020mpn}.
-An uncertainty, referred to as ``jet modeling'', is therefore derived from the diboson VR to cover the effect of the mismodeling.
+An uncertainty, referred to as ``jet modeling'', is therefore derived from the jet modeling VR to cover the effect of the mismodeling.
 This uncertainty is estimated to be 10--20\% and affects the $\PW\PZ$ and $\PZ\PZ$ background estimates.

 The uncertainty in the nonprompt background estimate includes uncertainties in the measurement of the rates $r$ and $f$ as well as a normalization uncertainty.
 The uncertainty in $r$ and $f$ is estimated to be 10--30\%.
-This uncertainty has three contributing parts: it accounts for the fact that there is prompt-lepton background contamination in the measurement region; takes into account the differences in sample composition between the measurement and application regions; and there is a statistical component.
+This uncertainty includes three components: the effect of potential differences in sample composition between the measurement and application regions (this dominates and corresponds to an uncertainty of up to 20\% on $f$), accounting for prompt-lepton background contamination in the measurement region, and a statistical uncertainty.
 Additionally, an uncertainty of 50\% is assigned to the leading lepton $f$ if it fails the tight requirement.
 This uncertainty arises from the leading lepton being matched with isolated trigger objects, which means a rather stringent isolation requirement is indirectly used for the selected leading leptons---inconsistent with the principle that leptons forming the ARs are selected with loose selection criteria.
 Lastly, an additional normalization uncertainty of 10\% is applied to the output of the matrix method to cover the possible variation in the normalization of the nonprompt backgrounds.